SayanAcharya2002/CurieoOA/README.md

 This too makes sure that the time complexity remains O(logn) for each query. [n=number of logs]

+Space complexity of this solution is O(nlogn) as the sparse table has to be stored.

 If queries are made when no logs are available then (0.0,0.0,0.0) is returned.

 Instructions to run: